Chapter 18.38

 B. The unusual and rapid accumulation of runoff of surface waters from any source.

-“Flood insurance rate map (FIRM)” means the official map on which the Federal Emergency Management Agency has delineated both the special flood hazard areas and the risk premium zones applicable to the city of Tumwater.
+“Flood insurance rate map (FIRM)” means the official map on which the Federal Emergency Management Agency (FEMA) has delineated both the special flood hazard areas and the risk premium zones applicable to the city of Tumwater.

 “Flood protection elevation (FPE)” means the elevation above the datum of the effective FIRM to which new and substantially improved structures must be protected from flood damage.

 “Floodway” means the channel of a stream or other watercourse and the adjacent land areas that must be reserved in order to discharge the base flood without cumulatively increasing the water surface elevation more than one foot at any point.
+Also referred to as “regulatory floodway.”

 “Historic structure” means a structure that: